polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## 1. Start Magic

-1. Open _"magic.sln"_ file in Visual Studio and click F5.
-If you're using a Mac, open a terminal window in its backend folder, and type `dotnet run`
+1. Open the _"magic.sln"_ file in Visual Studio and click F5.
+If you're using Mac or Linux, open a terminal window in the backend folder and type `dotnet run`
-2. Open a command prompt/terminal in the frontend folder, and type `npm link`
+2. Open a command prompt/terminal in the frontend folder and execute `npm link`
-3. After npm link is done, type `ng serve` in the frontend folder
+3. After npm link is done execute `ng serve`
 4. Go to [localhost:4200](https://localhost:4200) with your browser
 5. Login with root/root